ianzepp/minted-api-ts/README.md

 This is the minted-api project.
 It is a Node.js project with a PostgreSQL database.
 The project uses knex for database migrations and jest for testing.

+## Installing Bun

+- Using curl via macOS/Linux, run in your terminal: `curl -fsSL https://bun.sh/install | bash`
+- Using NPM, run in your terminal: `npm install -g bun`
+- Using Homebrew, run in your terminal:
+   1. `brew tap oven-sh/bun`
+   2. `brew install bun`
+- Please read Bun's installation page for more information: https://bun.sh/docs/installation

 ## Setup

-1. Install the dependencies by running `npm install`.
+1. Install the dependencies by running `bun install`.
 2. Define your database connection by setting the following environment variables:
    - `POSTGRES_HOST`: The host of your PostgreSQL database.
    - `POSTGRES_DB`: The name of your PostgreSQL database.
    - `POSTGRES_USER`: The user for your PostgreSQL database.
    - `POSTGRES_PASSWORD`: The password for your PostgreSQL database.
-3. Set up the database by running the migrations with `npm run migrate:latest`.
+3. Set up the database by running the migrations with `bun migrate:latest`.

 ## Scripts

 Here are some of the npm scripts that you can run:

-- `npm run compile`: Compiles the TypeScript files.
+- `bun compile`: Compiles the TypeScript files.
-- `npm run migrate:make`: Creates a new database migration file.
+- `bun migrate:make`: Creates a new database migration file.
-- `npm run migrate:latest`: Runs all the database migrations to the latest.
+- `bun migrate:latest`: Runs all the database migrations to the latest.
-- `npm run migrate:up`: Runs the next database migration.
+- `bun migrate:up`: Runs the next database migration.
-- `npm run migrate:down`: Undoes the last database migration.
+- `bun migrate:down`: Undoes the last database migration.
-- `npm run start`: Starts the application.
+- `bun start`: Starts the application.
-- `npm run start:dev`: Starts the application in development mode.
+- `bun start:dev`: Starts the application in development mode.
-- `npm run test`: Compiles the project, runs the migrations, and then runs the tests.
+- `bun test`: Compiles the project, runs the migrations, and then runs the tests.

 ## Testing

-Tests are written using Jest.
-You can run the tests by running `npm run test`.
+Tests are use Bun's framework for testing, which is akin to Jest testing.
+You can run these tests by running `bun test`.

 ## Dependencies